sathavaramlahare/ThermoGuard-Secure-GSM-Based-Intelligent-Temperature-Monitoring-System/README.md

 ## Working

-1. Initializes LCD, UART, ADC, I2C, Keypad and GSM module.
+1. On power-up, the LPC2148 initializes the LCD, UART, ADC, I2C, Keypad, External Interrupt, and GSM module using AT commands.
-2. Reads stored configuration from EEPROM.
-3. Continuously monitors temperature.
-4. Sends SMS alert when temperature exceeds the threshold.
-5. Receives authenticated SMS commands.
-6. Updates EEPROM settings.
-7. Supports secure local configuration using keypad password.

----

-## Future Improvements

-- RTC based logging
-- SD Card data storage
-- IoT Cloud Integration
-- Mobile Application
-- CAN Bus Support
-- FreeRTOS implementation
+2. The system reads the stored temperature setpoint, authorized mobile number, and password from EEPROM.
+During the first boot, default values are written into EEPROM.

+3. The LM35 temperature sensor is continuously monitored using the ADC, and the measured temperature is compared with the stored setpoint.

+4. If the measured temperature exceeds the setpoint, the system automatically sends an SMS alert to the authorized mobile number via the GSM module.

+5. Incoming SMS notifications are detected through UART interrupts.
+The controller reads the received SMS, extracts the message, and deletes it from GSM memory after processing.

+6. Before executing any command, the sender's mobile number and SMS syntax are verified to ensure that only authorized users can access the system.

+7. The system supports secure SMS commands to update the temperature setpoint, change the authorized mobile number, request the current temperature, and retrieve the system status.
+All configuration changes are stored permanently in EEPROM.

+8. Local configuration is protected using a keypad-based password.
+After successful authentication, users can update the temperature setpoint locally, and the system sends SMS notifications for configuration updates and unauthorized access attempts.

 ---